 I was excited about the opportunity from the moment I first saw the plan.
 About two weeks after joining Amway, my upline Platinum Keith Gramprie gave me a call to introduce himself.
 We set up a time to meet at his house for my initial training.

-World Wide Dream Builders provides business support materials such as tapes, books and seminars to motivate and educate Amway Independent Business Owners (IBOs).
+World Wide Dream Builders provides business support materials such as CDs, books, and seminars to motivate and educate Amway Independent Business Owners (IBOs).

 These products are sold to downline IBOs for a profit.
-While I was in, a CD cost $7.
+While I was involved with WWDB, a CD cost $7.
 I’m not sure what they charge now.